 What Does Book Distribution Mean (and are any Self-Publishing Services Really Offering it)?

-BookBaby describes its “distribution” program this way: “We offer book distribution to the most stores worldwide.
+One leading self-publishing company describes its “distribution” program this way: “We offer book distribution to the most stores worldwide.
 Sell your book at Amazon, Barnes & Noble, Powell’s Books and more.
-Being able to sell your printed books in stores is great, but being able to sell them in the biggest bookstores all over the world is the dream of every writer!
-And that’s just what BookBaby delivers with our Print on Demand book distribution services.
-Make sure your book is everywhere your readers are, plus everywhere you want them to be.”
-(BookBaby website 12/18/18)
+Being able to sell your printed books in stores is great, but being able to sell them in the biggest bookstores all over the world is the dream of every writer!"

 At face value, this all sounds great, but does it mean your book is being distributed to bookstores?
-No. It simply means that your book is being placed on a list (usually Ingram), from which bookstores would be able to order your book if they wanted to.
+No. It simply means that your book is being placed on a list (Ingram), from which bookstores would be able to order your book if they wanted to.

 There’s a big difference between distribution to actual brick and mortar stores and distribution to a non-curated list containing millions of titles that most people are not looking for or aware of.